jaredstander/13thagepointbuycalculator/README.md

 - How to calculate ability mods based on ability scores
 - How to claculate point costs based on ability scores
 - Delicious Cake
-- And of course, how much stats you can afford to buy for you 13th age character at level 1.
+- And of course, how many stats you can afford to buy for your 13th age character at level 1.

 I like sharing.
 Sharing is awesome.
 Feel free to rip pieces of this code for use in your own projects, whatever they may be.
 If you wanted to give me a shout out in said project, that would be nice too.

-<3
 Jared Stander